Zachary-Levesque/Sports-Strategy-Engine/README.md

 ## Roadmap

-- Add a FastAPI layer so a frontend can request recommendations over HTTP
+- Connect a React or TypeScript frontend to the new FastAPI recommendation endpoint
 - Port the Monte Carlo core into C++ for higher simulation throughput
 - Add a React/TypeScript UI for profile editing, hole selection, and visual strategy comparison
 - Extend the continuation model into multi-shot planning and richer lie/elevation handling